MultiSafepay/docs/content/getting-started/onboarding.md

 We may ask you to provide additional documents, e.g. if you have an unusual company structure.

-❗️ **Note:** Requests to process cards may be denied, e.g. if you sell [prohibited products or services](/docs/prohibited-products-services/).
+**⚠️ Note:** Requests to process cards may be denied, e.g. if you sell [prohibited products or services](/docs/prohibited-products-services/).

 # 3. Validate bank account